oVirt/ovirt-site/source/uncategorized/mass-vms-run.html.md

 *   This design is a step forward for being ready to call the scheduler for scheduling multiple VMs in a bulk

 There's a trade-off when it comes to declare for how long should we aggregate the run VM request: on the one hand, setting it to too short period mean that we may end up with too many calls to host as we had before.
 On the other hand, setting it to long period would mean that the VMs could maybe be run faster by sending them separately.

-Another issue to think of is the 'over-commiting' problem.
-When we'll try to run 2 VMs, we'll call the scheduler for each of them sequentially.
-On the scheduling process of the second VM we have to assume that the first VM is taking all the memory that it can theoretically have.
-It means that the scheduler might return that the second VM couldn't run because of the 'over-commiting' done for the first VM.
-Currently we try to avoid reaching this state by scheduling the VMs sequencially and update the memory of each VM to the actual memory it consumes as soon as possible.
-I'm suggesting another way to handle it: it is ok to fail because of 'over-committing', as long as can know the reason and try to run it again (in a similar way to how we retry to run HA VM in high frequency when we fail to run it because we could not acquire the required lock to run it).

 ### Stage 2